This is a script for a presentation on UtahJS Conf.

 Barbara told me that she discovered through a weird connection that I could have a freelance job.
 This connection was her friend’s barber’s other friend.
 Barbara asked if she could share my contact info with her friend’s barber’s other friend, and this friend would contact me.

-David called the project ProvelPrint and he explained that the project involved importing an STL file of a residual limb into the application and slicing that STL file so that a custom made 3D printer could render it.
+David called the project ProvelPrint and he explained that the project involved importing an STL file of a residual limb into the application and slicing that STL file so that a custom-made 3D printer could render it.
 This would hopefully provide a faster turn-around time for amputees that needed a prosthetic limb.

 Learning

-The hints that told me this wasn’t the right way was: the output GCode file was relatively huge, and that just could not work in transmission; the print needed to be in vase mode where the nozzle height gradually increases; and the height difference between STL points was not configurable.
+The hints that told me that this wasn’t the right way was: the output GCode file was relatively huge, and that could not work in transmission; the print needed to be in vase mode where the nozzle height gradually increases; and the height difference between STL points was not configurable.
 I told David that I needed to redo the slicer and he did give me some pushback.
 I successfully convinced him that what I was doing wasn’t the right way to go and I needed to pivot.

 After a couple weeks of development, spending about 5-10 hours a week on the project, I finally got to the desired output.
-I felt so satisfied that I followed my gut instinct on how the original solution just wouldn’t work.
-By this experience, it started to teach me the limitations of having AI do all the work when I don’t know myself what problem it is I needed to solve.
+I felt satisfied that I followed my gut instinct on how the original solution just wouldn’t work.
+This experience taught me the limitations of having AI do all the work when I don’t know the problem I needed to solve.
+These limitations I discovered with AI technology in my project wasn’t the only thing that I came across.

 Github Actions